-Hypothesis: Ask your students to make group hypotheses about which area will have the greatest permeability and which will have the least.
+Hypothesis: Ask your students to make group hypotheses about which area has the greatest permeability and which has the least.
 The hypotheses should be backed by information from lessons or observations.
-For instance, gardens could be permeable because the soil has plant roots that create air spaces in the soil.
-The playground could have less infiltration if it has been compacted by people (fewer air spaces for water to infiltrate).
+For instance, gardens could be the most permeable because roots create air spaces in the soil or the ground is looser.
+The playground could have less infiltration if it has been compacted by students (fewer air spaces for water to infiltrate).
 A paved parking lot would not allow water to infiltrate into the ground.
-Example hypotheses using the formal "If... then" format follow: